talmolab/stac-mjx/README.md

 ### In a Jupyter Notebook

 A set of high-level functions can be used instead of running the end-to-end CLI script if you want to separate the data preparation and config loading from running the STAC algorithm itself.
-For example, this allows you pass non-standardized data given to the algorithm (`stac_mjx.run_stac`) if needed (we make some assumptions on the data files used).
+For example, this allows you to use your own custom data given to the algorithm (`stac_mjx.run_stac`) if needed (we make some assumptions on the data files used).

 1. Run stac-mjx with its basic api: `load_configs` for loading configs and `run_stac` for the keypoint registration.